adamibrahim/localization/README.md

 $ composer require adamibrahim/localization
 ```

-##### If you installing at laravel 5.5 or higher then you may go directly to Publish other wise you will need to edit composer.json and register the Service Provider
+##### If you installing at laravel 5.5 or higher then you may go directly to Publish other wise you will need to edit composer.json, register the Service Provider and middleware

 ### composer.json